MicrosoftDocs/memdocs/sccm/core/clients/manage/co-management-tutorial.md

    - **Application Name**: Specify a friendly name for the app, like *Cloud Management native client app*.

    - **Reply URL**: This value isn't used by Configuration Manager, but required by Azure AD.
 By default, this value is https://ConfigMgrClient.
-   Next, select Sign in, and specify an Azure Global Admin account.
+   Next, select **Sign in**, and specify an Azure Global Admin account.
 Like the Web app, these credentials aren't saved and don't require permissions in Configuration Manager.

    After you sign in, the results are display.
 Select **OK** to close the Create Client Application dialog and return to the App Properties page.
 Then, select **Next** to continue.